Expressivity of Spiking Neural Networks: Main results

+In this section, we further explore the differences in the computational structure between LSNNs and ReLU-ANNs.
+An already observed major distinction is the ability of LSNNs to realize discontinuous functions.
+Aside from this fact, can we establish dissimilarities when restricted to continuous realizations?
+Since ReLU-ANNs can represent any CPWL mapping, they can realize any LSNN with a CPWL realization, in particular, LSNNs with positive weights and a CPWL encoding scheme.
+Hence, the key difference in the realization of arbitrary CPWL mappings may be the necessary size and complexity of the respective ANN and LSNN.
+To that end, we give upper bounds on the complexity of ReLU-ANNs needed to realize corresponding LSNNs.
+The first step in establishing the result is the study of the number of linear regions that LSNNs generate.

-The number of linear regions can be seen as a measure for the flexibility and expressivity of the corresponding CPWL function.
+The number of linear regions can be seen as a measure of the flexibility and expressivity of the associated CPWL function.
 Similarly, we can measure the expressivity of an ANN by the number of linear regions of its realization.
-The connection of the depth, width, and activation function of a neural network to the maximum number of its linear regions is well-established, e.g., with increasing depth the number of linear regions can grow exponentially in the number of parameters of an ANN (\citep{montafur2014linearregions}, \citep{arora_2016_understandingNN}, \citep{linearregions_unser_2022}).
-This property offers one possible explanation for why deep networks tend to outperform shallow networks in expressing complex functions.
-Can we observe a similar behaviour for SNNs?

-To that end, we first analyze the properties of a spiking neuron.
-For the proof, we refer to Appendix \ref{sec:realizationSNNs_appendix}. \begin{theorem} Let $\Phi$ be a one-layer SNN with a single output neuron $v$ and $d$ input neurons $u_1, \dots, u_d$ such that $\sum_{i=1}^d w_{u_i v} >0$.
-Then $\Phi$ partitions the input domain into at most $2^d-1$ linear regions.
-In particular, for a sufficiently large input domain, the maximal number of linear regions is attained if and only if all synaptic weights are positive. \end{theorem}
+The connection of the depth, width, and activation function of an ANN to the maximum number of its linear regions is well-established, e.g., with increasing depth the number of linear regions can grow exponentially in the number of parameters of an ANN \citep{montafur2014linearregions,arora_2016_understandingNN,linearregions_unser_2022}.
+In the following, we observe a distinct scaling behaviour for LSNNs. \begin{lemma} Let $\Phi$ be a one-layer LSNN with a single output neuron $v$ and input neurons $u_1, \dots, u_d$.
+Then $t_\Phi$ partitions the input domain into at most $2^d-1$ linear regions.
+The maximal number of linear regions is attained if and only if all synaptic weights are positive. \end{lemma}